mautomic/optvue/README.md

 In order to run this web app, you must first have an API key.
 This requires both an account with the [TDAmeritrade](https://www.tdameritrade.com/home.page), and an account setup on the [developer page](https://developer.tdameritrade.com).

+To kick off the app, run `npm run serve` in the base directory.